peterlidee/dive-in-next-13-tests/blog/3.next12/next12.md

 1. Client components can be (pre)rendered server-side.
 2. Server-side rendered client components still render (partly) on the client side.

 Why does `Next` do this?
 To improve performance.
-Is this new, no. Is it confusing?
+Is this new?
+No. Is it confusing?
 Yeah a bit.

 As far as rendering goes, older versions of `Next` already knew static and dynamic rendering.
 But `Next 13` slightly changed their definition in the `app router`.
 (Dynamic fetches or functions cause dynamic rendering).